DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 News!
     Some Snooper news are now displayed when an alliance is formed or broken between two systems, or when a war starts or ends between two systems, and the player is in one of those systems.

 Citizenships!
     The player may acquire, or renounce, a system citizenship when visiting this system, for the right price.
 They may choose which one of their citizenships is announced as the flag of their ship.
     The player is considered fugitive when in systems warring with their flag.
     Anarchies provide no citizenship and have no embassy district.
+    The player may buy days of visa in the Embassy district in a neighbouring, non-enemy from the destination, system.

 ==============================
 What's currently implemented technically?